Act on the Autonomy of Åland

-The Act on Åland Autonomy (Självstyrelselagen), also known as the Autonomy Act of Åland, is the fundamental law defining the political status of Åland within Finland.
-It was adopted by the Parliament of Finland on 6 May 1920 in response to the Åland Question (also called the Åland Islands dispute).
-The Act confirmed Finnish sovereignty over Åland while granting guarantees for the Swedish language, culture, and self-government of the islands.
+The Act on Åland Autonomy (Självstyrelselagen) is the fundamental law defining the political status of the Åland Islands within Finland.
+It was adopted by the Parliament of Finland on 6 May 1920 in response to the Åland Question (also known as the Åland Islands dispute).
+The Act provides for Finnish sovereignty over Åland while guaranteeing the preservation of the Swedish language and local culture, as well as political self-government.

-The Ålanders initially rejected the Act and sought incorporation into Sweden.
-To resolve the dispute, the newly created League of Nations ruled in 1921 that Finland would retain sovereignty while Åland would be guaranteed autonomy and cultural protection.
+The Act was initially opposed by many Ålanders, who sought incorporation into Sweden.
+The dispute was later referred to the League of Nations, which, in 1921, ruled that Finland would retain sovereignty over Åland while the islands would be granted extensive autonomy and cultural protections.

 Background

 The Åland Islands, an archipelago in the Baltic Sea between Sweden and Finland, were part of the Kingdom of Sweden until 1809, when Sweden ceded Finland and Åland to Russia under the Treaty of Fredrikshamn following Sweden’s defeat in the Finnish War.
 As part of the Grand Duchy of Finland, Åland remained linguistically and culturally Swedish.